 Sequential vapour injection was expensive, but was by far the best route for a dual-fuel system.
 The latest turbocharged petrol engines with direct-injection fuel systems can also be converted to LPG operation, but these LPDI (liquid phase direct injection) systems are even more expensive.
 Without LPG cost incentives the take-up of LPDI has been tiny in Australia.

 Modern light commercial diesels are more thermally efficient than petrol or LPG engines, thanks to compression ignition, turbo-charging, intercooling and high-pressure common-rail injection.

 The modern diesel engine uses less fuel than a similar-output fuel injected petrol engine under heavy engine load conditions, such as when towing heavy trailers or driving in soft sand.

-However that economy advantage is distorted by pump prices that currently see petrol some 20 percent cheaper in metro areas and LPG as low as a third the price of diesel.
+However that economy advantage is distorted by pump prices that can see petrol some 20 percent cheaper in metro areas and LPG as low as half the price of diesel.

 But even if a LPG conversion seems tempting, there’s a lack of suitable petrol engines in 4WDs these days.
 Nearly all utes are diesel-only and very few 4WD wagons offer petrol power.